 HEALTH & FOOD ACCESS

-We understand that not everyone who looks at the dashboard is an expert in “food systems” facts and terminology.
+We hope that the dashboard will be a useful tool for anyone who chooses to look at it, including those who are not food systems “experts”.
 For those who would like more context, we have developed these introductory resources.
 Data and materials here are about the whole New England food system (not just the part related to institutions).

 Many Americans, including children, deal with hunger on a daily basis.
 Others depend on federal subsidy programs which don't provide enough money for a healthy diet.
 Many who are affected by these economic inequalities rely on highly processed food which lead to obesity, diabetes, and other diet-related disease.